beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 ## Functions

-This plan comprises a multitude of complementary functions that focus on local resource recovery, information technology infrastructure, technology education, product design, art, and advanced manufacturing.
-Many of these functions will necessarily facilitate social interaction and foster a greater sense of community cohesion and shared stake.
+This plan comprises a multitude of complementary functions that focus on uniting and empowering our community through local resource collection and recovery, information technology infrastructure, technology education, product design instruction, and advanced manufacturing capabilites.

 ### Repair Cafe